Welcome to the 2023 GAC!

 Important Information for Judges (click/tap to open section)

-Please check in at the registration area on 2nd Floor of the MSU Union outside of the Ballroom area.
+Please check in at the registration area in the Lobby Area outside of Big Ten A in the MSU Kellogg Center.
 Registration table will open at 9:00 AM.
 You are welcome to get set up and even attend workshops in the morning before the presentations get started if you arrive early.
-Coffee will be available throughout the day.
+Please note, the GAC Committee is scheduling Judge “orientation/training” sessions and will update this information here and via email.

 If you wish to help judge additional presentations, should we have last minute cancellations, please come to the Registration Area and let a staff member know.
 We almost always have a need!